15 Interesting Carbohydrates Facts for Kids (2023 Updated!)

 - Simple carbohydrates are found in more nutritious foods.
 Simple carbohydrates fasten the blood sugar level in the body.

-- Complex carbohydrates provide a high amount of energy to the body and slow down the digestion process of sugars.
+- Complex carbohydrates provide a high amount of energy to the body and slow down the digestion process of sugar molecules.

 - Carbo means carbon plus hydrogen(H2O), which is water in the word carbohydrate.

 - Carbohydrates not only provide energy but also help in absorbing calcium.

 - People who are trying to lose weight consume only low-carb foods.
 But this nutritious foods food takes a lot of time to show results.